nooralteneiji/Happiness-Without-Borders/README.md

 # Q2: How does an influx of migrants impact the happiness score of the host country in subsequent years?
 Adjust for economic impact, unemployment rates, and social integration programs.
 For this research question, supervised machine learning will be used to build a regression model.
 We will use migration-related features, such as the number of migrants, economic impact, unemployment rates, and social integration programs, as independent variables to predict the happiness score of the host country in subsequent years.

+**How can I visualize if migrants going from an original country to an another changes the happiness score in the destination?**

 # Q3: Is there a correlation between a nation's average happiness score and the genetic diversity of its population?
 Control for socioeconomic factors and historical events that might have impacted both happiness and genetic diversity.